stormchaserroleplaying/stormchaserRPG/Talents/Monk/LongDeath/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 40 Character Points<br>**Prerequisite:** Mastery of Death and 12 other Monk Talents
 Your touch can channel the energy of death into a creature.
 As an action, you touch one creature within 5 feet of you and expend 1 to 10 chi points.
 Make a chi attack vs the target's Constitution defence.
-On a hit, the target takes decay damage equal to two rolls of your martial feat die, or half as much damage on a miss.
+On a hit, the target takes decay damage equal to two rolls of your martial feat die per chi point spent, or half as much damage on a miss.